A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that this Academy Award winner has some strong language and sexual references and situations, briefly explicit.
+Parents need to know that Chicago is an Academy Award winner with some strong language and sexual references and situations, briefly explicit.
 A possible pregnancy by a lover is an element of the plot.
 All characters are amoral, even sleazy in this satire.
 Lots and lots of smoking.
 The "merry murderesses" discuss their killings without remorse.
 The one innocent character is hanged, shown in shadow.

 What's the story?

 In CHICAGO, Roxie Hart (Renee Zellweger) is a former chorus girl turned unhappy wife who has gone from sleeping around ("they buy you dinner") to fooling around ("they don't").
 She has an affair with a furniture salesman who promises to introduce her to a guy who works in a nightclub.
 She wants to be a star.
 But when the guy dumps her and tells her he never knew anyone at the nightclub, she shoots him.
 In jail, she meets a cadre of women who killed the men in their lives.
 They explain how it all happened in "He Had It Coming."
 Velma Kelly (Catherine Zeta Jones) is a headliner who shot her sister and boyfriend when she found them together.
 She is the jail's biggest star until lawyer Billy Flynn (Richard Gere) takes Roxie's case and sells her to the media as an innocent bride corrupted by jazz.
 The ultimate showbiz razzle-dazzle is the trial, complete with costumes, props, script, and 12 very important audience members -- the jury.

 Is it any good?